miranda-ng/miranda-ng/plugins/SmileyAdd/docs/smileyadd_readme.txt

 - Graphical emoticons in the message input area, thus it will allow you to see these images while you are typing a message
 - MSN Custom Emoticons (smileys)
 - Supports plain text and regular expression smiley codes
-- Supports sending ICQ tZers, Nudges and/or call any Miranda service from selector window.
+- Supports sending ICQ tZers, Nudges and/or call any Miranda NG service from selector window.
 - Unicode emoticons
 - Translation support